Risso's dolphin: Social behavior

+Risso's dolphins are known to have a very active surface presence, often either displaying their tail flukes and pectoral fins, or slapping the surface of the water.
+They have also been known to engage in a behavior called spy-hopping, a common behavior in cetaceans where an individual vertically pokes its head out of the water.
+Recent studies have discussed the possibilities of spy-hopping as a sexual behavior, as it is typically only done in the presence of other individuals.
 Risso's dolphins do not require cutting teeth to process their cephalopod prey, which has allowed the species to evolve teeth as display weapons in mating conflicts.

 Reproduction

 Gestation requires an estimated 13–14 months, at intervals of 2.4 years.
 Calving reaches seasonal peaks in the winter in the eastern Pacific and in the summer and fall in the western Pacific.
 Females mature sexually at ages 8–10, and males at age 10–12.
 The oldest specimen reached 39.6 years.

 Risso's dolphins have successfully been taken into captivity in Japan and the United States, although not with the regularity of bottlenose dolphins or orcas.

-Hybrid Risso's-bottlenose dolphins have been bred in captivity.
+Recent studies have shown a possibility of hybridization occurrences between Risso's dolphins and bottlenose dolphins.
+So far, possible hybrid individuals have been documented in United Kingdom waters.
+Hybridization is not uncommon with cetaceans, so these hybrids likely do not have any evolutionary advantage, but instead are more likely an uncommon chance event.

 Human interactions

-Like other dolphins and marine animals, there have been documentations of these dolphins getting caught in seine-nets and gillnets across the globe.
+Like other dolphins and marine animals, these dolphins getting caught in seine nets and gillnets have been documented across the globe.
 Many of these incidents have resulted in death.
 Small whaling operations have also been cause of some of these deaths.
-Pollution has also affected many individuals who have ingested plastic.
-Samples from these animals shows contamination within their tissue.
+Pollution has also affected many individuals that have ingested plastic.
+Samples from these animals show contamination within their tissues.

+Increasing oceanic noise due to human presence threatens populations of Risso's dolphins.
+The intensity of anthropogenic noise can push dolphins to strand themselves and to leave their typical habitats.
+Evidence shows that motorized vessels create low-frequency noise that disrupts typical acoustic behavior, which is measured by the regular click trains, buzzes, pulses, and barks.
+The click trains produced by Risso's dolphins are necessary for them to navigate through their environment and identify prey.
+Barks are more often used in social settings.

-In Ireland, though not apparently in England, Risso's Dolphin was one of the royal fish which by virtue of the royal prerogative were the exclusive property of the English Crown.
+In Ireland, though not apparently in England, Risso's dolphin was one of the royal fish, which by virtue of the royal prerogative, were the exclusive property of the English Crown.

 A famed individual named Pelorus Jack was widely reported between 1888 and 1912, travelling with ships navigating the Cook Strait in New Zealand.
-A law protecting the animal was passed after a public outcry, renewed twice more, but suggested be invalid by its reference to Fisheries acts that did not concern marine mammals.
+A law protecting the animal was passed after a public outcry, renewed twice more, but suggested be invalid by its reference to fisheries acts that did not concern marine mammals.